microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 )
 ```
 This program calls `refer` to extract a salient `Time` that was
-the start time of a previous event, then constructs a new `Constraint[Event]`
+the start time of a previous event.
+Here, the `roleConstraint`
+requires that the referred computation is put into the `start` field of
+a structure, and the `extensionConstraint` constrains the value of
+that computation.
+In this example, it only requires the value type
+to be `Time`.

+The program then constructs a new `Constraint[Event]`
-requiring the start time to be earlier than that time.
+requiring the start time to be earlier than the above time.
 Finally, it uses
-`ReviseConstraint` to revise the `Constraint[Event]` in an existing
+`ReviseConstraint` to find an existing root computation, and revises
-computation by the new constraint.
+a sub-computation of it by the new constraint.
 See Section 3, Section 4 of
 [the paper](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00333)
 for more details about `refer` and `ReviseConstraint`.

 It is worth noting that the above program is a valid revision program
-regardless of the type of the previous request: no matter it is a creation,
+regardless of the type of the previous request: whether it is a creation,
 query, update, deletion or another revision,
-they are all performed based on a
+they all operate on a
 `Constraint[Event]`.
 This uniformity guarantees that the program
 can be written independent of the dialogue history.